MilesSpence/Components-BoundedPipe-Project/README.md

         (Bonus of +1) If length in CircArrayPipe implementation is calculated dynamically using modulo (i.e. length field is not used).
         Code should use 4 spaces for indentation.
         Code should be formatted consistently.

+Updates

+[Sept 7] Add methods "first" and "last" to your interface and implement them in your concrete classes.
+The method "first" should return (but not remove) the first element of the pipe, or null if the pipe is empty.
+The method "last" should return (but not remove) the last element of the pipe, or null if the pipe is empty.
+These methods should be simple accessors (one-line implementations) that are used primarily to simplify testing.

+[Sept 14] Ensure that you use the modulo operator (%) when implementing CircArrayPipe methods: prepend, append, removeFirst, and removeLast.
+The most you will loose for NOT doing this is 2 points, so making sure you have working code is the most important part of this project.